Wondering How to Dress If You're Over 50? Just Look to These Mature Fashion Icons With Impeccable Style

 Personal style can be mastered at any age—there is no magic number or milestone birthday that can claim to be the pivotal point.
 Some lucky fashion lovers manage to find their signature look early on and hold onto it throughout their lives, adjusting and updating it ever so slightly to suit the changing times and trends.
 For others, understanding the outfits and clothes you feel most comfortable in can be a more arduous and experimental process.

-Whichever camp you reside in, there's no denying that as you get older, your tastes and wardrobe needs change.
+Whichever camp you reside in, there's no denying that your tastes and wardrobe needs change as we age.
 As we get older, and therefore wiser, I've now realised that all of the cheaper and trend-leaning items I bought in my 20s haven't stood the test of time.
-So, in an attempt to consume less and buy better, I'm endeavouring to only purchase items that feel truly "me"—items I can see myself wearing for the next 50 years, if I give them the tender love and care they deserve.
+(Hello, American Apparel disco pants.)
+So, in an attempt to consume less and buy better, I'm endeavouring to only purchase items that feel truly "me"—items I can see myself wearing for the next half-century, if I give them the tender love and care they deserve.

 This is something I learnt close to home.
 My mum, who is in her 70s, is still supremely stylish, but she doesn't have the same need for smart dresses, skirts and suits on a regular basis due to the fact, she's retired and her day-to-day activities are quite different now.
 That means she's still getting to grips with casual attire, and it's been a process for someone who loves getting dressed up.
 But looking to the plethora of stylish celebrities who are over 50, they've all proven that growing up doesn't mean we need to ditch the things we loved in our youth for styles that appear more intrinsically "matronly" or "womanly".